2022 Chief Selection

 On July 31, 2020, Chief Mark Saunders retired from the Toronto Police Service (Service).
 Currently, James Ramer is serving as Chief of Police until a new Chief is appointed.

-The Board has commenced a two-part Chief selection process, which will begin with a wide-ranging public consultation, followed by extensive recruiting by an executive search firm with expertise and experience in Chief of Police recruitment.
+The Board has commenced a two-part Chief selection process, which began with a wide-ranging public consultation, followed by extensive recruiting by an executive search firm with expertise and experience in Chief of Police recruitment.

 What We Have Done So Far